HolmesLab/holmeslab/docs/Experiments/flywheel-bids.md

 1. Go to your Project tab
 2. click on Subjects tab and select the subject you’d like to run
-3. Go to Sessions tab
+3. go to Sessions tab
-4. Make sure you’re on “Acquisitions” tab
+4. make sure you’re on “Acquisitions” tab
-5. Optional: Turn on “BIDS View”
+5. optional: Turn on “BIDS View”
     1. click on the 3 dots to the right of the “Run Gear’ button
     2. click on the on-switch for “BIDS View”
-6. Click on the file you want to ignore
+6. click on the file you want to ignore
-7. In the popup, go to “Information” tab
+7. in the popup, go to “Information” tab
-8. Scroll down to the small section which says “BIDS” and has a carrot “^”
+8. scroll down to the small section which says “BIDS” and has a carrot “^”
 9. Press on the carrot to expant the BIDS information
 10. Scroll down to the line “ignore []” and check the box
 11. Press “save” on the popup